roshbhatia/terminus-est/docs/devlog.md

 - Fixed up the pcb, ordered.
 Expensive!
 Messed up the silkscreen logo on the back lol but I'm keeping it in as a fun quirk.
 - Made a plate, @kh3dron helped me actually fix it up in fusion 360 because I couldn't figure out the software.
 By fix it up he did it all.
 - For switches, taking the glorious pandas that were in my keychron.
 For keycaps, found some blank PBT keycaps on amazon I liked.

+### 10/16/2025

+Everything is here!
+After looking at the layout a bit and pretending to type, I've realized my layout is a little silly.
+I'm removing the bottom three keys in the thumb clusters and the bottom two keys on either side of the board (just going to hide them with the plate).
+I've also decided to reorder the plate, but this time powder coated, along with a 3d printed case that will be nicer to look at.